 Let’s see how it’s made.

-Arrange your chicken skin in unappetizing pile on waxed paper.
+Arrange your chicken skin in an unappetizing pile on waxed paper.
 It should look unappetizing so that you work quickly while it’s cold.
 Melt some butter, chop some pistachios, and pray that you have orange blossom water.

 Stretch the chicken skin across a shallow dish.